Annai Kaligambal

-Annai Kaligambal is an Indian 2003 bilingual devotional film written and directed by Rama Narayanan.
+Annai Kaligambal is a 2003 Indian devotional film written and directed by Rama Narayanan.
 The film featured Ramya Krishnan in the title role alongside Anu Prabhakar and Livingston, while Jayanthi plays a supporting role.
 The film, which had music composed by Deva, released in January 2003.
 The film was simultaneously shot in Tamil and Kannada, with the latter titled as Shri Kalikamba, with Vinod Alva and Tennis Krishna replacing Livingston and Vennira Aadai Moorthy respectively.
 Kannada version was dubbed in Hindi as Maa Durga Divya Haathi and in Telugu as Allari Gajendrudu.